Jemurai/policy/policies/Application_Security_Policy.md

 The Application Inventory shall be used to track the status of security controls specified in this policy as they apply to the practices of applications in use which are developed by a third party.

-Some of the controls from above apply in all cases:
+All third parties must (at a minimum) implement the following controls as described above:

 * Security Training
 * Licensing